Muzammal-Naseer/NRP/README.md

 2) Attacker knows about the defense but unaware of the NRP and backbone model architectures.
 Attacker trains a local copy of the defense and tries to bypass using e.g. straight through estimator method.
 3) **Can NRP defend against white-box attack?** Yes, but with dynamic inference.
 When attacker has full knowledge of the architecture and pretrained weights of NRP and its backbone model then attacker can by-pass the defense using e.g. straight thought estimation.
 In such case, we can add random noise before sending the input sample to NRP.

-## How to run SSP Attack
+## How to run SSP Attack?

-## Pretrained-Purifier
+## Pretrained-Purifiers

 Download pretrained purifiers from [here](https://drive.google.com/open?id=1H_o90xtHYbK7M3bMMm_RtwTtCdDmaPJY) to 'saved_models' folder.

 These purifiers are based desnet (around 14Million parameters) and ResNet (only 1.2Million parameters) based architecture.
 They output the purified sample of the same size of input.

-## How to purify Adversarial Images
+## How to purify Adversarial Images?

-## How to by-pass NRP using Straight through Estimation
+## How to by-pass NRP using Straight through Estimation?

 ## NRP as Dynamic Defense